 This is not just down to the wealth of statistics showing an ever-increasing amount of mobile traffic.
 Rather, research from Facebook shows that users find mobile advertisements clunky and not at all user-friendly.

 With that in mind, in 2016 Facebook released a fully mobile optimized ad format – Canvas.
 Canvas was a step in the right direction for Facebook in its efforts to create a seamless, interactive mobile shopping experience.
-Canvas ads are a mix of video, still images, text and call-to-actions buttons, that open to a full-screen interactive user experience.
+Canvas ads are a mix of video, still images, text and call-to-action buttons that open to a full-screen interactive user experience.

-2017 has already seen the next instalment of its mobile optimized product ad formats being rolled out in April, Facebook Collection mobile ads.
+2017 has already seen the next installment of its mobile-optimized product ad formats being rolled out in April: Facebook Collection mobile ads.

 With Collection, each advert will consist of one main video, slideshow or image, combined with images from other products in your catalog.